- Roads, Vehicles & Traffic

 Have the class draw some of the dangers they need to be aware of when they are walking.

-- When you are walking around roads, what are some things that could hurt you?
+- When you are walking around roads, what are some things you need to look out for to make sure you are safe?

-- What could you do to make sure that you don’t get hurt?
+- What could you do to make sure you stay safe as a pedestrian?

 Information for teachers